-For advice and protocols around Aboriginal and Torres Strait Islander drama/theatre education, see the excellent guidelines published by Drama Australia.
+For advice and protocols around Aboriginal and Torres Strait Islander drama/theatre education, see the excellent new resource Teaching First Nations Culture and Concepts in the Drama Class Room: Advice for Teachers in Victorian Schools'.

 VCHHK094 The different experiences and perspectives of Australian democracy and citizenship, including the status and rights of Aboriginal and Torres Strait Islander peoples, migrants, women, and children: History 5-6.